 - What You'll Learn

-- 1. Why is Aesthetics important when designing Surveys?
+- 1. Why aesthetics matter when designing surveys

-- 5. Include Images to complement the Survey
+- 5. Add images that complement the survey

 - Test Your Knowledge